rlexa/dd-nodom/doc-fp.md

 ### curry

-Currying breaks up a function into a series of single-argument functions.
+Currying breaks up a function into a series of single-argument functions, priming it for partial application.

 ```typescript
 const extractObjectValue = <T>(object: T, key: keyof T) => object[key];